How to become a foster or adoptive parent in Virginia

 Find a Child Placing Agency

 The first step to becoming a foster parent is to find a licensed Child-Placing Agency (CPA).
 In Virginia, these agencies are licensed and regulated by the DSS to help you through the training and legal process.
-They are responsible for recruiting, training, and matching aspiring foster parents to a child needing a loving foster home.
+They are responsible for recruiting, training, and matching aspiring foster parents with children who need a loving foster home.

 So what should you look for in a child-placing agency?

-After you have selected your agency, you have to be the one to make the first contact.
+After you have selected your agency, you must be the one to make the initial contact.
 With our parent agency, Extra Special Parents, you will be connected with a Foster Parent Advocate whose job is to ensure this is a good match for you.
-They are responsible for educating you and answering your questions about foster care in Virginia.
+They are responsible for educating you and answering your questions about foster care in the state of Virginia.

-No matter the agency, there should be no pressure to become something you're not ready to be from the first contact person.
+Regardless of the agency, there should be no pressure to become something you're not ready to be from the first point of contact.
 You will be prepared in your time, not ours.

 Training